FauthD/amlogic-u-boot-scripts/README.md

 The different operating systems use flavours of the above method to boot.
 Find the sources of the scripts in the sub directories.
 There are also bash scripts to translate the script sources (with extension.cmd) to the binary scripts (either .scr or no extension).
 Files with .ini extension do not need to be translated, they work as text files.
+## Be aware of small variations
+Check carefully for small differences.
+E.g: Some use uEnv.ini, others uEnv. txt.
 # LibreElec
 Uses 5 scripts:
 - aml_autoscript